apache/lucenenet/src/Lucene.Net.QueryParser/Flexible/Core/Util/package.md

 ## Utility classes to used with the Query Parser

- This package contains utility classes used with the query parsers.
+This namespace contains utility classes used with the query parsers.